grepory/ragu/README.md

 ### Document Upload

-- Drag and drop PDF files to upload
+- Upload files using the upload button
 - Add tags to organize your documents
 - View upload progress and status